BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

    "DirectFireModifier" : -10.0, Accuracy modifier if weapon can strike directly "FlatJammingChance": 1.0, - Chance of jamming weapon after fire.
 1.0 is jamm always.
 Unjamming logic implemented as in WeaponRealizer
-   "DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer "DistantVariance": 0.3, - Distance damage variance as implemented in WeaponRealizer "DistantVarianceReversed": false - Set is distance damage variance is reversed
+   "DamageVariance": 20, - Simple damage variance as implemented in WeaponRealizer
 		"DamageMultiplier":2.0, - damage multiplier for this mode.
 Multiplicative per ammo/mode.
 If omitted assumed to be 1.0.
 		"HeatMultiplier":2.0, - heat multiplier for this mode.
 Multiplicative per ammo/mode.
 If omitted assumed to be 1.0.
 		"InstabilityMultiplier":2.0, - instability multiplier for this mode.
 Multiplicative per ammo/mode.
 If omitted assumed to be 1.0.